 Social identities shape and influence how you see and move through the world.
 We use them to label who we are, what we believe in, and even how we perceive other people.
-We also live in a world where society tells us to put people into boxes, which can be reflected in various categories of social identities.
+We also live in a world where society tells us to put people into boxes, which can be reflected in various categories.
+These are examples of social identities.
 These categories include: Race, Ethnicity, Nationality, Citizenship, Gender, Sexual Orientation, Age, Language(s), Religious Beliefs, Ability, Socioeconomic Class, Family Structure, and more.

-My age is 25 years old.
-I am considered a young person or a young adult.
+Age: 25 years old.
+I am considered a young person or a young adult

-My religious beliefs can be aligned with Christian/Lutheran upbringing, even though I’m more spiritual.
+Religious beliefs: Christian/Lutheran upbringing, even though I’m more spiritual

 How does it make you feel to see your social identities written down?
 Think about which ones are easy to identify and which ones were more difficult and why.
 Is it because some identities impact you more than others?
 Though that list may be a little overwhelming to understand at first, throughout the series we’ll go through each one and the many constructs within them – including the much talked about word “privilege.”
-Stay tuned.
+There are many travel privileges to unpack so stay tuned.

-Whether you are single, in a relationship, married, have kids, or don’t have kids, all of those categories can be lumped under family structure.
-Every situation is different, however more often than not someone who is single with no kids, or dependents of any kind, can move more freely than someone with kids.
-This also makes it cheaper for single people to travel since they don’t have to book multiple flights, buses, trains, etc. or ample accommodations.
+Family structure can be a combination of being single, in a relationship, married, having kids or not, etc. All of those categories are examples of social identities and lumped under family structure.
+Every situation is different.
+However, it’s common that someone who is single with no dependents can move more freely than someone with kids.
+This also makes it cheaper for single people to travel since they don’t have to book multiple flights or accommodations.

 It’s also why someone like me, as a 21-year old single college grad, dipped and moved to Spain to teach English abroad with the Fulbright Program.
 My family structure of not needing to take care of anyone besides myself made it easy.
 And many fellowship or teach abroad programs often prefer a looser family structure, providing more access to travel for people with looser family structures and less obligations.

-Someone who is white does not have this same point of view.
+Someone who is white or brown may have a similar, but not this exact point of view.
 We all move differently as we travel based on our race.
 However, talking about race and acknowledging our differences is not divisive.
 These racial differences are to be celebrated as they make our experiences unique.
-Even within the same race, we have distinct experiences.
+And even within the same race, we have distinct experiences.

 3 ways to unpack your social identities in travel: